tulz-app/frontroute/website/src/main/resources/doc/reference/built-in-directives.md

-### `pathEnd`
+## `pathEnd`

 ```scala
 val pathEnd: Directive0
 ```

-Matches if the current path is empty.
+Matches if the path is empty.

+---

-### `pathPrefix`
+## `pathPrefix`

 ```scala
 def pathPrefix[T](m: PathMatcher[T]): Directive[T]
 ```

-Applies the given `PathMatcher` to the current path.
+Applies the given `PathMatcher` to the path.

-If it matches:
+If the path matcher matches:
 * the directive matches as well, with the value provided by the path matcher;
-* the parts matched by the path matcher are removed from unmatched path (for the subsequent directives and routes).
+* the parts matched by the path matcher are removed from the path (for the subsequent directives and nested routes).

 If the path matcher rejects, the directive rejects as well.